 This might be because this concept may rely on phrases that are “valid” or “good”, and could take into consideration how frequently these phrases were used and if they might be related to each other.

-When we tend to think of keywords we’re ranking for, spinning off as many synonyms and related words we can think of gives us the impression that we’re ticking off all boxes and this might be what these LSI tools are operating on – but again, this is not using LSI in nature.
+When we tend to think of keywords we’re ranking for, spinning off as many synonyms as we can think of gives us the impression that we’re ticking off all boxes and this might be what these LSI tools are operating on – but again, this is not using LSI in nature.

 The phrase-based indexing patent invented by Anna Lynn Patterson identifies phrases in documents on the internet and indexes them according to those particular phrases.